Mink80/Minks7daysMods/Minks_ModChallenge/README.txt

 ## Chat commands (t)
-Like the console commands, "/Challenge" and "/c" can be used in the chat window.
+Like the console commands, "/Challenge" can be used in the chat window.
 The parameters are the same.